-Create a new database in the MySQL Server using the MySQL Command-Line Client program (
+Create a new MySQL database using the MySQL Command-Line Client program (

 mysql), or other suitable tool.
 It does not matter what name is used for the database, but record it.
 You specify it in the connection string constructed later in this tutorial.
 This database contains the tables, automatically created for you later, used to store data about users and roles.